Mageean stuns Muir as she smashes Irish record

-Ciara Mageean: Portaferry athlete earns sensational Brussels win in Irish record
+Ciara Mageean: NI athlete stuns Laura Muir to earn Brussels win in national record

 Last updated on .From the section Athletics